JZPeterPan/DAS-Medical-Red-Teaming-Agents/README.md

 Still TODO:
 - [ ] Incorporate on-the-fly test of hallucination detection
+- [ ] Incorporate the implementation of the open-sourced models
 - [ ] Documentation: Comprehensive README and usage examples
 - [ ] Benchmark GPT-5 and other latest models
 - [ ] Create live benchmarks and homepages along all testing axes